 Botox.
 It’s the word on so many women-in-their-mid-thirties-and-above’s lips.
-Thanks to its promise of reducing dynamic lines, it’s become one one the most sought after non-invasive cosmetic treatments globally.
-But is Botox really safe?
+Thanks to its promise of reducing dynamic lines and wrinkles, it’s become one one the most sought after non-invasive cosmetic treatments globally.
+But is Botox safe?

 Botox is a brand of botulinum toxin that is revered as a wonder treatment in the world of non-surgical aesthetics, and it’s clear to see why.
 Just look around you - women in their 40s looking for more rejuvenated skin, men wanting to get rid of those crinkly crow’s feet, your favourite celebrities - so many of us are enamoured.

 But we’ve all heard the horror stories of botched Botox.
-We may even know someone for whom Botox has gone horribly wrong.
+We may even know someone who has experienced Botox gone wrong.
 So, how does this happen?

 Botox the toxin